Meet the cast of Outlander series five - TheNewsTrace

 Who’s Roger MacKenzie?
 A 20th century Scottish historian and scholar, Roger falls in love with Brianna Randall and follows her into the 18th century.

-Following a case of mistaken identification he’s crushed by Jamie and offered to the Mohawks, earlier than being rescued by Jamie and Claire.
-After some preliminary hesitation he decides to return to Brianna, who has given beginning to a boy, Jem.
+Following a case of mistaken identification he’s overwhelmed by Jamie and bought to the Mohawks, earlier than being rescued by Jamie and Claire.
+After some preliminary hesitation he decides to return to Brianna, who has given delivery to a boy, Jem.

 The place have I seen Richard Rankin earlier than?
-Rankin not too long ago starred as Dr. Alex Kiernan in the BBC series Belief Me, and has appeared in 13, The Final Kingdom and The Substitute, to call a couple of.
+Rankin lately starred as Dr. Alex Kiernan in the BBC series Belief Me, and has appeared in 13, The Final Kingdom and The Alternative, to call just a few.

 Duncan Lacroix performs Murtagh Fitzgibbons Fraser